History of WWE: Ruthless Aggression Era (2002–2008)

 In August 2002, Shawn Michaels would also return as a wrestler at SummerSlam after a hiatus of over four years.
-He would achieve great success, and won a World Championship in the first Elimination Chamber match at Survivor Series.
+He would achieve great success, and won the World Heavyweight Championship in the first Elimination Chamber match at Survivor Series.
 The match between Shawn Michaels and Kurt Angle at WrestleMania 21 has been named one of the greatest matches in WWE history.
 Though Angle won the match, Michaels received praise for his "courageous effort".
-In 2006, Michaels would reunite with Triple H to once again form the popular 1990s group D-Generation X. They would have major feuds with The Spirit Squad, the McMahon family, and the newly established Rated-RKO (Edge and Randy Orton), which ended prematurely when Triple H suffered a torn quadriceps muscle in 2007.
+In 2006, Michaels would reunite with Triple H to once again form the popular 1990s group D-Generation X (DX).
+They would have major feuds with The Spirit Squad, the McMahon family, and the newly established Rated-RKO (Edge and Randy Orton), which ended prematurely when Triple H suffered a torn quadriceps muscle in 2007 at New Year's Revolution.

 Eddie Guerrero, from the famous Mexican Guerrero wrestling family, achieved huge stardom during this period.
-He gained a large fanbase in 2003 on SmackDown!, which lead to a rapid increase in his popularity, promoting him to main event status, and he ultimately won his first world championship, the WWE Championship, at No Way Out in 2004, defeating Brock Lesnar in a highly acclaimed match.
+He gained a large fanbase in 2003 on SmackDown!, which led to a rapid increase in his popularity, promoting him to main event status, and he ultimately won his first world championship, the WWE Championship, at No Way Out in 2004, defeating Brock Lesnar in a highly acclaimed match.
 He remained the top wrestler of the company after winning the WWE title until his untimely death on November 13, 2005.
 He was inducted into the WWE Hall of Fame the following year.
 Guerrero's death due to his drug addictions caused WWE to implement the WWE Wellness Policy to prevent wrestlers from taking drugs.
 The circumstances of his death would provide a medium for his on- and off-screen friend Rey Mysterio to emerge as a major main-eventer and win the 2006 Royal Rumble match and the World Heavyweight Championship at WrestleMania 22.
 Mysterio had begun a rivalry with the villainous nephew of Eddie, Chavo Guerrero, who had cost him the World Heavyweight Championship during a match with King Booker.
-During the feud Mysterio injured his knees and would be sidelined for the rest of 2006 and most of 2007, halting his main event push.
+During the feud Mysterio injured his knees and would be sidelined for the rest of 2006 and much of 2007, halting his main event push.
 Mysterio returned and defeated Chavo in the 2007 edition of SummerSlam and remained a popular fan-favorite wrestler.